 Since 2016, she has held the position of Resident Scholar and Expert for the UN Women’s Global Voices Film Festival (Lucasfilm Premier Theater, San Francisco).
 She is also a music and culture critic, and serves as a contributing writer for the San Francisco Opera.

-She resides between Italy and California.
+She resides between Italy and and the Bay Area, California.

 La sua carriera accademica e professionale si è svolta tra UK e USA.
 Ha conseguito un PhD in Italian Studies presso la University of California, Berkeley e un MA in Comparative Literature presso il King’s College London.